Understanding mental health problems

 Mental health problems cause people to think and feel differently from how they usually do.

-Just like physical illness, it’s something that can happen to anyone and people can recover from and manage.
+Just like physical illness, mental health problems can happen to anyone and people can recover from and manage.

 Mental health problems are common with at least one in four people experiencing one.
 Some are more severe than others, and some will have more noticeable symptoms.

 In most cases, they are manageable and people are able to live happy and successful lives.

 Mental health problems may affect a person from any religion, culture, economic background or nationality.
 There are a number of factors that are associated with mental health problems.

 Some of these factors may include:

 If a family member has a mental health difficulty, others may be at higher risk.

 An imbalance of chemicals (called neurotransmitters) in the brain can cause symptoms of a mental illness to emerge.
 Most drugs used to manage mental health difficulties try to correct this balance.